 Yesterday, he made the greatest Cajun tacos … ever.

 No joke!
 During a ZOOM call, when he was asked by a co-worker what he had for dinner, he replied, “I had the best Cajun shrimp tacos ever.”

 Woah.
 That’s a bold statement, I know.
 But he wasn’t lying.

-The easiest way to make these tacos is to use raw peeled deveined unfrozen shrimp.
+The easiest way to make these tacos is to use raw or frozen, peeled, and deveined shrimp.
 Once thawed, marinate shrimp with soy, honey, olive oil, and a cajun seasoning blend for up to 24 hours.
 Aren’t our taco holder trays cute?
 You can snag these on Amazon, too!

-Caleb used BADIA Seasoning Louisiana Cajun Seasoning, you can buy it on Amazon.
-Pre-made Cajun seasonings consist of a blend of salt with a variety of spices, most common being cayenne pepper, and garlic.
-The spicy heat comes from the cayenne pepper, while other flavors come from bell pepper, paprika, green onions, parsley and more
+Caleb used BADIA Seasoning Louisiana Cajun Seasoning; you can buy it on Amazon.
+Pre-made Cajun seasonings consist of a blend of salt with various spices, the most common being cayenne pepper and garlic.
+The spicy heat comes from the cayenne pepper, while other flavors come from bell pepper, paprika, green onions, parsley, and more

 - 1/4 Pound 18-24 medium-sized Peeled, Deveined Shrimp (If frozen, be sure to thaw)

 - 2 Tbsp BADIA Seasoning Louisiana Cajun Seasoning